 Why does Insomnia Occur ?

 Insomnia is predominantly due to excess energy of movement or “Vata” in the body and mind.
-This is mainly created by wrong eating habits and lifestyle.
+Bad eating habits and lifestyles mainly create this.

-Vata, in Ayurveda governs movement, thinking and activity.
+Vata, in Ayurveda, governs movement, thinking and activity.
 It is responsible for nervous system coordination.
-Too much Vata leads to hyperactivity, especially in the mind.
-You are unable to stop the constant flow of thoughts, leading to anxiety among other health conditions.
+Too much Vata leads to hyperactivity, especially in mind.
+You cannot stop the constant flow of thoughts, leading to anxiety, among other health conditions.

-- Long term use of alcohol, anti-depressants, or sedatives, that gives temporary relaxation but may lead to shallow sleep patterns.
+- Long term use of alcohol, anti-depressants, or sedatives gives temporary relaxation but may lead to shallow sleep patterns.